 - Rooms will be available only during the hours that the Library is normally open.
 Reservations must include time for set up and clean-up of the room, if necessary.

 - Groups are responsible for their own set up.

 - At the end of the meeting, groups must put the room back in the order it was found.

-- Virgil I. Grissom Library Meeting Room:90 persons
+- Virgil I. Grissom Branch Meeting Room: 90 persons

-- Meeting Room reservations can be submitted online or in person at any Newport News library.
+- Meeting Room reservations can be submitted online or in person at any NNPL branch.
 An application must include the time and date desired, name, email, and telephone number of the responsible party, name and type of the organization, and number of persons expected.

 - The room will be assigned to qualifying groups in order of receipt.
 The meeting room is not confirmed for use until applicant receives an official confirmation email.
 A new reservation is required each time the meeting room use is requested.
 The next reservation for a group can be submitted at the completion of the previous meeting.

-- Rooms may be booked up to 3 months in advance.
+- Rooms may be booked up to three months in advance.

 Cancellations made by the group must be made at least 24 hours prior to the meeting time.
 Failure to cancel within the 24-hour period may result in loss of privileges to use the rooms.